Topological Phase Transitions and Edge-State Transfer in Time-Multiplexed Quantum Walks: INTRODUCTION

-In this work, we analyze a time-multiplexed nonunitary QW with tunable gain and loss.
-By systematically exploring both unitary and nonunitary regimes, we construct the topological phase diagram and characterize edge-state behaviors, respectively.
-We uncover a novel transfer phenomenon in which edge modes with different sublattice symmetries can localize at the same boundary as a result of non-Hermitian effects.
-Furthermore, we show that the correspondence between spectral features under periodic and fixed boundary conditions serves as a clear indicator for edge-state localization and transfer.
+In this work, we investigate a time-multiplexed nonunitary QW with tunable gain and loss.
+By systematically exploring both unitary and nonunitary regimes, we construct the topological phase diagram and characterize the behavior of edge states.
+We uncover a transfer phenomenon in which the zero and $\pi$ modes can be independently controlled and localize at the same boundary due to non-Hermitian effects.
+Furthermore, we demonstrate that the correspondence between spectral features under periodic and fixed boundary conditions provides a clear signature of edge-state localization and transfer.
 Our results elucidate the influence of nonunitarity on topological edge states in Floquet systems and offer valuable guidance for future experimental and theoretical studies of non-Hermitian QWs.